Hallucinogens: How are Hallucinogenic Drugs Taken?

 AToN Center is a drug and alcohol addiction treatment center located in beautiful San Diego, California.
 Our treatment services include detox care, trauma treatment, dual diagnosis, as well as both traditional 12-step programs and non-12 step programs.

-Our staff are doctoral level and highly trained in addiction treatment.
-We treat all types of addiction including drugs, alcohol or other substance abuse.
-Our support team is among the best in addiction treatment, and they truly care about the well-being of all of our clients.
+Our staff is at the doctoral level and highly trained in addiction treatment.
+We treat all types of addiction, including drugs, alcohol, and other substance abuse.
+Our support team is among the best in addiction treatment and genuinely cares about our clients’ well-being.

-We understand the difficulties that come with abuse to drugs, and it may be hard to share your experience and struggles with someone else.
-We are here to help you every step of the way, and we have trained professionals who can help you achieve recovery from drugs or other substances
+We understand the difficulties that come with abusing drugs, and it may be hard to share your experience and struggles with someone else.
+We are here to help you every step of the way, and we have trained professionals who can help you achieve recovery from drugs or other substances.

 AToN Center Logo - San Diego Luxury Rehab Center